rasviitanen/svgmacro/README.md

 # svgmacro
-A Rust library for writing SVGs, using zero dependencies and does not require a nightly buid.
+A Rust library for writing SVGs, using zero dependencies and does not require a nightly build.
+Handles variables and function calls by wrapping them in a {} closure.

 Snippet
 ```